mr-bt/manager.README/README.md

 Source: Julian Skeels

-### Words matter
+#### The Significance of Language

-Note: I'm not a native English speaker and don't claim to excel.
-But it's something that I work on every day.
+Note: I am not a native English speaker, and I continuously work to improve my language skills.

-Communication tends to be vague, verbose and non-committal.
-This often leads to misunderstandings that can erode trust, cause inefficiencies and ultimately build resentment.
-We must work hard to avoid it!
+Effective communication avoids vagueness, verbosity, and ambiguity.
+These issues can lead to misunderstandings, erode trust, cause inefficiencies, and foster resentment.
+We must actively combat these tendencies.

-Use words people understand; avoid using acronyms and [weasel words](https://en.wikipedia.org/wiki/Weasel_word); be concise and straight to the point; be specific with the language you use.
+Use language that is universally understood, steer clear of acronyms, and eliminate [weasel words](https://en.wikipedia.org/wiki/Weasel_word).
+Prioritise brevity and specificity.

-Some examples of words that one should work hard to avoid using: "may", "might", "could", "can", "can be", "virtually", "up to ", "as much as", "help", "like", "believe", "possibly", "endeavours", "aims to", "try", "some", "many", "most", "almost all", "often", "I think", "I reckon", "probably" and similar qualifiers that create enough wiggle room for interpretation.
+Examples of words to avoid include "may," "might," "could," "can," "can be," "virtually," "up to," "as much as," "help," "like," "believe," "possibly," "endeavors," "aims to," "try," "some," "many," "most," "almost all," "often," "I think," "I reckon," "probably," and similar qualifiers that leave room for interpretation.

-NOTE: these examples don't apply to this document because it's supposed to reference how to work with me.
+NOTE: These examples do not apply to this document, as it serves as a reference for our collaborative efforts.

+Q1: How can we further encourage open and honest communication within our team?
+Q2: What specific strategies can we employ to foster trust among stakeholders when presenting new ideas?
+Q3: Could you provide more insights into the potential challenges of over-communication and how to address them effectively?

 ## Leadership